-The Majorelle Garden is filled with colorful walkways, ponds, cactus and plants as well as a beautiful shop with hand-made goods.
+The Majorelle Garden is filled with colorful walkways, ponds, cactus, and plants as well as a beautiful shop with hand-made goods.
 The Majorelle Gardens are a lush, garden estate designed by Jacque Majorelle and maintained by Yves Saint Laurent.
 The Majorelle Garden, previously the Jardin Bou Saf, bears its name from its original creator, Jacques Majorelle.
 In 1947 he opened his gardens to the public and during this time also painted a magnificent ceiling space at La Mamounia, a five-star hotel in Marrakech.
-He built the garden during those years using special color of blue which he used extensively in the garden that is named after him, Majorelle Blue.
+He built the garden during those years using a special color of blue which he used extensively in the garden that is named after him, Majorelle Blue.

 The Koutoubia Mosque and Gardens:

 The largest mosque in Marrakech, Morocco.
-The minaret was completed under the reign of the Almohad Caliph Yaqub al- Mansur (1184-1199) and was used as the model for the Giarlda of Seville and for the Hassan Tower of Rabat.
-The name is derived from the Arabic al-Koutoubiyyin for librarian, since it used to be surrounded by sellers of manuscripts.
+The minaret was completed under the reign of the Almohad Caliph Yaqub al- Mansur (1184-1199) and was used as the model for the Giralda of Seville and for the Hassan Tower of Rabat.
+The name is derived from the Arabic al-Koutoubiyyin for the librarian since it used to be surrounded by sellers of manuscripts.
 It is considered the ultimate structure of its kind.
 The tower is 69 m (221 ft) in height and has a lateral length of 12.8 m (41 ft).
 Six rooms (one above the other) constitute the interior; leading around them is a ramp by way of which the muezzin could ride up to the balcony.
 It is built in a traditional Almohad style and the tower is adorned with four copper globes.

 El Bahia Palace:

 The El Bahia Palace in Marrakech is a beautiful building and an excellent example of Eastern Architecture from the 19th century that represents trends and standards of the wealthy who lived at that time.
 It was built for Ahmed Ibn Moussa (or Ba Ahmed) between 1894 and 1900 in the Alawi style that was popular at the time.
 Craftsmen were brought from Fes to work on this monumental task which took approximately fifteen years to complete.
 It is said that the palace was built as a home for Ba Ahmed’s official concubines, and it has also been said that the importance or favor of each concubine increased along with the size of their bedroom.
 The name ‘Bahia’ means ‘palace of the beautiful.”
 There are 160 different rooms in the palace which are sprawled out in an open, rambling fashion.
-Decorations take the form of subtle stucco panels, zellij decorations, tiled floors, smooth arches, carved-cedar ceilings, shiny marble (tadlak) finishes and zouak painted ceilings.
+Decorations take the form of subtle stucco panels, zellij decorations, tiled floors, smooth arches, carved-cedar ceilings, shiny marble (talk) finishes and oak painted ceilings.
 The palace is surrounded by an eight-hectare garden.

-The Coranic School:
+The Koranic School:

 The Ben Youssef Medersa established by the Sultan ” Abou el Hassan (1331–49), but rebuilt in the 1560s, under the Saadians.
-The school is where students learned the Koran by rote, and is the most beautifully decorated building in Marrakesh, with lashings of classic Moroccan decor – zellij tiling, stucco plasterwork, carved cedarwood – all worked to the very highest standards.
+The school is where students learned the Koran by rote and are the most beautifully decorated building in Marrakesh, with lashings of classic Moroccan decor – zellij tiling, stucco plasterwork, carved cedarwood – all worked to the very highest standards.
 The central courtyard, its carved cedarwood lintels weathered almost flat on the most exposed side, is unusually large.
-Along two sides run wide, sturdy, columned arcades, which were probably used to supplement the space for teaching in the neighbouring mosque.
+Along two sides run wide, sturdy, columned arcades, which were probably used to supplement the space for teaching in the neighboring mosque.
 Above them are some of the windows of the dormitory quarters, which are reached by stairs from the entry vestibule, and from which you can get an interesting perspective – and attempt to fathom how over eight hundred students were once housed in the building.
 One room is furnished as it would have been when in use.

 The Saadian Tombs: